Bhakti Yoga is the science of supreme love, Swami Vivekananda

 Swami Vivekananda Vision: Liberating humanity from ignorance (Bhagavad Gita and Vedanta)

-Swami Vivekananda: a number of verses from of the Bhagavad Gita, comments of Sri Ramakrishna etc
+Swami Vivekananda: a number of verses from the Bhagavad Gita, comments of Sri Ramakrishna etc

 Spirituality, religion and the Bhagavad Gita